 - 14.1 All Regattas and Series ties will be broken using RRS A8. - 14.2 To constitute a Series a minimum of four races must be programmed.

 Note: discards are applied to completed races.
 The percentage is calculated thus:7 races x 20% = 1.4 (1 discard); 9 races x 20% = 1.8 (2 discards).
-Calculations of 0.5 & upwards are rounded up to the next whole number. - 14.3 Casual entries will not be scored for series results. - 14.4 Boats still racing when the time limit expires may be scored points equal to the number of series finishers plus 30% of the number of series starters rounded to the nearest whole number, but no more points than the number of series starters.
+Calculations of 0.5 & upwards are rounded up to the next whole number.

+- 14.3 Casual entries will not be scored for series results. - 14.4 Boats still racing when the time limit expires may be scored points equal to the number of finishers plus 1 point.
 Such boats may be scored Time Limit Expired (TLE).
-This changes Rules 35, A4, and A5. - 14.5 Minimum Entries/Starters - 14.5.1 Minimum number of entries in any Series shall be five, or as otherwise determined by the Racing Executive of CYCSA. - 14.5.2 Minimum entries for a race shall be three. - 14.5.3 For a race that is part of a Series there shall be no minimum entries. - 14.5.4 RRS 44.1 is changed to permit a boat to take a 20% scoring penalty as in RRS 44.3(c) during the arbitration hearing.
+This changes RRS 35, A4, and A5. - 14.5 Minimum Entries/Starters - 14.5.1 Minimum number of entries in any Series shall be five, or as otherwise determined by the Racing Executive of CYCSA. - 14.5.2 Minimum entries for a race shall be three. - 14.5.3 For a race that is part of a Series there shall be no minimum entries. - 14.5.4 RRS 44.1 is changed to permit a boat to take a 20% scoring penalty as in RRS 44.3(c) during the arbitration hearing.
 Her position across the line will be increased by 20% of the difference between the boat's finishing place and the number of starters in the race (including casual entries) rounded up to the next whole number except that she shall not be scored worse than points for DSQ.
 The scores of other boats may receive the same score.
 Once accepted, this decision is not subject to reopening or appeal.
-Changes RRS 64.1(a), 66 & Appendix A. - 14.6 Dispensation for boats competing in away events. - 14.6.1 Rule A4 is changed as follows: Boats undertaking racing, delivery to or return from Australian Sailing recognised events on or during the club season may apply in writing prior to the event to the Racing Committee for an allocated race score to be applied as follows: The boat's allocated race score shall be the average of her scores in that series immediately prior to the race for which an average score is requested. - 14.6.2 The scores of other boats shall not be changed.
+Changes RRS 64.1(a), 66 & Appendix A. - 14.6 Dispensation for boats competing in away events. - 14.6.1 RRS A4 is changed as follows: Boats undertaking racing, delivery to or return from Australian Sailing recognised events on or during the club season may apply in writing prior to the event to the Racing Committee for an allocated race score to be applied as follows: The boat's allocated race score shall be the average of her scores in that series immediately prior to the race for which an average score is requested. - 14.6.2 The scores of other boats shall not be changed.